woledzki/Phabric/README.markdown

-In the same way it is preferable to represent column names as human readable and business friendly as possible we should also represent the data in the column in the same mannor.
+In the same way it is preferable to represent column names as human readable and business friendly as possible we should also represent the data in the column in the same manner.

-In this example it is preferable to use and english representation of the date rather than a MySQL date time (08/10/2011 9:00 > 2011-10-08 09:00:00).
+In this example it is preferable to use and English representation of the date rather than a MySQL date time (08/10/2011 9:00 > 2011-10-08 09:00:00).
 Also in the Sold Out field 'YES' and 'NO' can be used to represent '0' and '1'.